Module Description - Weather

 Overview

 The only prerequisite for this module is Module 1 - Introductory Material.
-This module is a prerequisite for Module 10 - planning a safe climb.
+This module is a prerequisite the final one on planning a safe climb.

 The module covers key observables, wind, energy balance, precipitation, and locating and interpreting suitable forecast products.
-The emphasis is entirely on applied topics, for basic background theory that provides insight and understanding and builds a basis for further studies one should complete the Level 1 version.
+The emphasis is almost entirely on applied topics, for more in-depth background theory that provides insight and understanding and builds a stronger basis for further studies one should complete the Level 1 version.Opens in New Window

 Objectives

-- List the three key observables and explain their importance in spring
+• List key weather observables and explain their importance in spring

-- Understand how new snow and radiational energy are related in spring
+• Appreciate the combination of new snow and radiational energy in spring

 Topics